WithSecureLabs/cloud-wiki/docs/aws/services/VPC.md

 #### Key differences between Security Groups and NACLs

-NACLs vs Security groups (security groups should be the preferred choice where available due to better support for fine grain access control. )
+NACLs vs Security groups:
 - Security groups are stateful and NACLs stateless.
 - NACLs require all outbound ephemeral ports to be open, where as security groups only require the original inbound port.
 - Each VPC supports 200 NACLs / no limit on security groups.
 - Default NACL allows all in and all out.

+**Security groups should be the preferred choice where available due to better support for fine grain access control**